 Paul McNicholas is the Canada Research Chair in Computational Statistics and a Professor in the Department of Mathematics & Statistics at McMaster University.
 His research focuses on computational statistics, and he is at the cutting edge of international research on mixture model-based clustering and classification.
 Current research includes work on non-Gaussian mixtures, big data analytics, and clustering in the presence of outlying or spurious points.
 He has published extensively in the field, and is an associate editor for several international statistics journals.
 Over the past few years, Paul has led the largest computational statistics research group in Canada.
-To date, he has completed the training of eight postdoctoral research fellows, a research associate, nine Ph.D. students, and 34 Master’s students.
-His research group currently comprises a postdoctroal research fellow, seven Ph.D. students, and six Master's students.
+To date, he has completed the training of nine postdoctoral research fellows, a research associate, nine Ph.D. students, and 37 Master’s students.
+His research group currently comprises eight Ph.D. students and six Master's students.

 Paul welcomes enquiries from strong students interested in joining his group at the Master's or Ph.D. level.
 The best way to contact him is by email.